rogervinas/tests-everywhere/README.md

 * Go to [ruby](ruby) folder
 * Execute `./docker-run.sh`
 * Once inside the container:
-  * Only first time, install dependencies with `bundle install`
+  * First time only, install dependencies with `bundle install`
   * Test with `rspec -fd`